Kitware/nrtk-jatic/docs/release_notes/pending_release.rst

 * Added Sphinx document rendering for MRs. The docs pages can be accessed by clicking the "View App" button located in the merge request page under the test pipeline section.

+* Added sphinx auto-documentation on JATIC interoperability for object detection.

 Examples

 * Added an example notebook exploring the current state of several augmentation